Germanedge/eks-kube-proxy-windows-patch/README.md

 Reason for doing this patch:
 The calico intaller will error out on the current windowsserver20h2corecontainer AMI while changing the start parameter of the windows service because on the current version the parameter of Invoke-CimMethod does not support -ArgumentList.
+The proper way of doing this would be to create a launch template on top of a custom AMI which I do not want to maintain.

  Add this to your eks-node boostrapping script like this:
 ```  preBootstrapCommands: